xtrinch/nestjs-dj-admin/README.md

 - bundled admin UI assets
 - `TypeORM`, `MikroORM`, `Prisma`, and `in-memory` adapter support
 - runnable demo apps for `TypeORM`, `MikroORM`, `Prisma`, `in-memory`, and external-auth setups

+## Why not AdminJS?

+`nestjs-dj-admin` is designed to feel more NestJS-native and more Django-Admin-like, with server-side resource registration, DTO/schema-driven metadata, and a tighter integration model for Nest applications.

 ## Screenshots